dgovil/PySignal/README.md

 * `SignalFactory` allows you to have a single signal object on your class that can generate signals by name.
 * `ClassSignalFactory` is the same as a signal factory but lives on the class instead of the instance.

+## Changelog

+### 1.1.1

+* Setup.py no longer imports the PySignal module and instead parses it.
+* Test Coverage has been expanded to 97%
+* Slots can no longer be attached multiple times which used to cause them firing multiple times.
+* Using callable to find if slot is lambda

+### 1.0.1

+* Initial Release

 ## Based on these implementations

 http://www.jnvilo.com/cms/programming/python/programming-in-python/signal-and-slots-implementation-in-python

 http://www.codeheadwords.com/2015/05/05/emulating-pyqt-signals-with-descriptors

+## Contributors

+Many thanks to:

+* Alex Widener for cleaning up my setup.py
+* Adric Worley for expanding test coverage, cleaning up the code and fixing a duplicate connection bug.